A comparison of template vs. direct model fitting for redshift-space distortions in BOSS: Conclusion

 One of the most puzzling discrepancies in cosmology today is the apparent mismatch between the amplitude of clustering seen at low redshift compared to that predicted by evolution of the CMB fluctuations in a (cold) dark matter dominated Universe.
 One of the key observables for determining the amplitude of structure in the local Universe is the anisotropic clustering of galaxies induced by RSD.
 Current surveys can put $\mathcal{O}(5\%)$ constraints on the amplitude of clustering, $\sigma_8$, from the study of RSD and we anticipate that future surveys should be able to reduce this uncertainty significantly \cite{DESI,Euclid,Schlegel22}.

 Currently, however, different techniques for analyzing galaxy clustering in the BOSS survey come to different conclusions about the amplitude of structure.
 While the discrepancy is of only modest statistical significance, the fact that the difference arises entirely from analysis methodology makes it worth understanding the source in some detail.
-In this paper we have investigated the difference between a ``template'' fitting approach as compared to a direct, $\Lambda$CDM fit holding the input data and theoretical model fixed.
-We have found that the former tends to produce higher $f\sigma_8$ values than the latter and the difference arises through a combination of two effects.
+In this paper we take an in-depth examination of two prevailing fitting approaches in the literature.
+The first, ``template'' method involves fixing the linear power spectrum via a template cosmology and varying the compressed amplitude and distance scaling parameters that can then (in principle) be interpreted in the context of a given cosmological model.
+The second approach involves directly varying the underlying parameters of a cosmological model ($\Lambda$CDM in our case) to fit the data.
+The included sensitivity to early-time physics, via the shape of the transfer function, results in tighter constraints on cosmological parameters.
+Thus far, both fitting approaches have been used in analyses of the BOSS and eBOSS data sets; however, the additional differences in theoretical model, parametrization, window function, and priors obscures the sources of discrepancies between the constraints obtained by these groups.